GispoCoding/geoviz-notebooks/README.md

 Then, you may import all datasets for any city with a single command

 ```
-docker-compose exec notebook ./import.py Helsinki  # if you are running docker
+docker-compose run notebook ./import.py Helsinki  # if you are running docker
 ./import.py Helsinki                               # if you are not running docker
 ```